 I find it funny that one of the most popular posts on our site is for a kid-friendly meal, Purple Cauliflower Soup.
 Funny because as you know, we don’t have kids.
-Rest assured, I know kids like this soup recipe as we did try it out on a couple.
-Just tell them it is “purple soup”, not yucky cauliflower!
+Rest assured, I know kids like this soup recipe as I did try it out on a couple.
+Tell them it is “purple soup”, not yucky cauliflower!
 Even though I love the original recipe, I decided to remake it a bit.
 I wanted it to be thicker and a little more lively; but, still kid-friendly.

 To jazz it up a bit I added a little more garlic and I used veggie stock for the base of the soup.
 Instead of a pat of butter as a garnish, I drizzled some good olive oil over the soup and gave a generous sprinkle of Ezpeletako Bipera.
 Did the kids still love it?
 You BET they did!!

 Purple Cauliflower Soup